bsc-dd/hecuba/README.md

 The option `--c_binding` indicates the target location for the C++ libraries (`$HECUBA_LIBS_PATH/lib`) and headers (`$HECUBA_LIBS_PATH/include`).
 If this option is not specified then the target directory will be the same than the target directory for the Python package.

-The target directory for the python package can be the default system directory (1), the user space (`$HOME/.local`) (2) or a custom path (3 and 4).
+The target directory for the Python package can be the default system directory (1), the user space (`$HOME/.local`) (2) or a custom path (3 and 4).

-Warning: Be sure that the `PYTHONPATH` variable contains the path to the Hecuba Python package and that the `LD_LIBRARY_PATH` contains the path of the C++ Hecuba libraries.
+Warning: Be sure that the `PYTHONPATH` and `LD_LIBRARY_PATH` variables contain the path to the Hecuba Python package and the path to the C++ Hecuba libraries respectively.

+This procedure launches CMake to build the dependencies, which may take some time.

+#### Compilation problems resolution
+If CMake selects a non-compliant compiler, it can be explicitly selected by defining the environment variables `CC=/custom/path/gcc` and `CXX=/custom/path/g++`.
+Then remove the `hecuba_core/build` folder (where all the CMake cache files an generated object files reside) and restart the installation process.

 ### Auto-downloading process